emapple/pandemic/README.md

 from virus import virus
 virus(50, **kwargs)
 ```
 from within a python session.
 Many arguments are the same as above, but with potentially different defaults.
 Additional arguments include `incubation` (default 1) and `duration` (default 3), which define how long someone is infected but not yet contagious, and how long they are sick/contagious before healing.
 By default, a figure will show the numbers of people of each illness status; you may turn this off with `dotrack=False`.
+Finally, you can add `vaccinated` as an argument (a number between 0 and 1) to initialize a fraction of the population with immunity (they will be listed as "cured").

 ## How do parameters influence outcome?
 If you try the following simulations, you can note the difference in outcome, or the difference in time taken to reach a given outcome.